© 2023 R-Tools Technology Inc.

 The RAID block size and Offset (in sectors) parameters must be set the same as for the original volume set.

 You also need to specify Blocks order (EVENODD for our case ) for virtual RAID 6 (Double Xor).
 You may select it on the Blocks order drop-down or context menu.

 If the those parameters are not correct, data on the parents will not be damaged, but they cannot be recovered.

 Note: You may check how correctly you have reconstructed the original volume set or RAID.
 Find a file and preview it.
 If the file appears correct, you have created a correct RAID layout.

-If R-Studio detects a valid file system on the newly created RAID object, a partition object will appear on the Drives panel.
+If R‑Studio for Linux detects a valid file system on the newly created RAID object, a partition object will appear on the Drives panel.
 The Description Files for RAID Configurations topic shows the RAID description file for this RAID configuration.